CSC207-UofT/course-project-group-059/progress_report.md

 Our walkthrough deals with the simple scenario of adding a scheduled, hour-long task.
 In order to accommodate this scenario in our code, we created a simple implementation of the classes and methods necessary for a user to run the scenario in the main method.

 ## Open Questions
-- How to save and load tasks when the program is closed and reopened
+- How to save and load taskEntities when the program is closed and reopened
 - Which date/time package is the best to use
 - How to package/group the project
 - How to further adhere to principles of clean architecture